-Junior field experience provides students with the opportunity to perform in the role of a social work practitioner under the supervision of an experienced social worker.
-In one semester, students will have experienced a minimum of 100 field hours in a setting, which employs social workers.
-Students will meet synchronously for seminar weekly to discuss the theoretical and conceptual concepts learned in the classroom with the practical experiences in field placement.
+Junior field experience provides students with the opportunity to develop competency and perform in the role of a social work practitioner under the supervision of an experienced social worker.
+Students will participate in this experience one 8 hour day per week (or two half-days) over the course of the entire semester in a setting that employs social workers.
+Students will also meet for two hours weekly in a synchronous seminar to receive support and mentoring from peers and professor and to integrate the theoretical concepts learned in the classroom with the practical experiences in field placement.

 Field education is a central component of the instruction and training that the student receives to prepare him or her for a professional career in social work.
 While receiving supervised practice experience in an agency setting, the student will participate in weekly web seminars that offer the opportunity to process his or her field experiences and engage in further learning.
 The integration of classroom and field activities provides the student with a unique and comprehensive learning experience to support his or her development as a professional social worker.

 Assigned Readings and Presentations

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 This quiz will cover the content of the Course Syllabus and Course Schedule.
 The quiz will be open-notes, contain multiple-choice questions, and have a 15-minute time limit.

 Journal Assignments (16)